qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-1.md

 $ mkdir tweets
 $ cd tweets
 $ npm init
-$ npm install --save-dev @qooxdoo/compiler @qooxdoo/framework
+$ npm install --save-dev @qooxdoo/compiler
 $ npx qx create tweets --type desktop --noninteractive --out=.
 ```

-First check that everything works as expected. run `npx qx serve` to build the application and make it available on [port 8080](http://localhost:8080).
+First check that everything works as expected. run `npx qx serve` to build the application and make it available on `http://localhost:8080`.

 Now, open the `Application.js` file located in `source/class/tweets/Application.js` with your favorite editor (Microsoft Visual Code is very popular for example) and you are set up for development!